-DSLs to collate vulnerable pupil list

-- File of all social worker numbers associated with all caseloads to be collated DSL/Family Support - Allocation of pupils to DSL and Deputy DSL along with contact sheets. - Please make sure that social workers can contact you through your usual communication methods.
+- DSLs to collate vulnerable pupil list - File of all social worker numbers associated with all caseloads to be collated DSL/Family Support - Allocation of pupils to DSL and Deputy DSL along with contact sheets. - Please make sure that social workers can contact you through your usual communication methods. - Regular updated pastoral updates to ensure that as pupils return to school all are aware of presenting risks and concerns.